strohne/datavana/epygraf/readme.md

 There are two ways to access Epigraf data:

-a) API: Used to access data and create jobs from outside the server.
+- **API**: Used to access data and create jobs from outside the server.
-b) Direct database access: Presumes you have a direct connection to the database server, e.g. in a development environment.
+- **Database**: Presumes you have a direct connection to the database server, e.g. in a development environment.

-## Database access
+## Database functions

 Given you have direct access to an Epigraf server, you can show all article records from the epi_all-database